brunodpl/nuclear_energy_consumption/README.md

 - **GDP-nuclear consumption correlation**: Countries with higher GDP tend to consume more nuclear energy.
 - **ARIMA prediction**: Consumption projection for the next 5 years.
 - **Stationarity**: Time series evaluation for ARIMA modeling.
-- **Predictive models**: Comparison between ARIMA and XGBoost for consumption prediction.

 ---